 The law governing succession to property on death including the rules relating to wills, administration of assets, family provision and intestate succession.
-Equitable doctrines relating to the administration of estates, including equitable fraud, undue influence, marshalling, satisfaction, ademption, performance, the rule in Strong v Bird, and donationes mortis causa.
-Although the rules of equity constitute a theme common to both this subject and 90.303, there is no significant overlap between them.
-Students interesed in both the law of trusts and the law of estates should do both subjects; in that event it is preferable to do Trusts first.
+Equitable doctrines relating to the administration of estates, including undue influence, marshalling, satisfaction, ademption, and donationes mortis causa.
+Although the rules of equity constitute a theme common to this subject and 90.302 and 90.303, there is no significant overlap.
+Students interested in both the law of trusts and the law of estates should do 90.303 and 90.305; in that event it is preferable to do 90.303 first.